HoverMower/hovermower.github.io/build_instructions/ROSMower/GPS/ROSMower_GPSRoverAntanna.md

 The purpose of this test was to find best antenna setup.
 As we already know, a ground plane should be added to antenna to get good signal.
 But which kind of material is a good solution?
 How affect size and material the signal?
 Expensive GPS antennas are often constructed as choke ring antennas.
 They're commonly used for fixed installation like base stations but I didn't find examples where they're used for Rover.
-As they're expensive, I tried to build apoor man choke ring antenna.
+As they're expensive, I tried to build a poor man choke ring antenna.

 The test objects are:
 - steel disk 170mm x 3mm
 - round steel box with diameter 120mm and 60mm height (cover for stove pipes from local hardware store).
 I name it small box in further.
 - round steel box with diameter 150mm and 50mm height (cover for stove pipes from local hardware store).
 I name it large box in further.
 - poor man choke ring antenna.
-SImply place the smaller box inside the larger one and place antenna inside
+Simply place the smaller box inside the larger one and place antenna inside

 ![](/images/GPS/RTK/candidates.jpg)